-Going back to the feeling of the school, the big question is how that translates into something that has validity for other people as well.
-One very concrete example is the school that my daughter goes to, which is a public school in a Bay Area school district with a very strong emphasis on parent involvement.
-The pedagogical focus there is teaching the whole child and what happens in a place like that is the parents become directly involved with curriculum and actual teaching.
+For example, my daughter's public elementary school has a very strong emphasis on parent involvement.
+The pedagogical focus of the school is on teaching the whole child but rather than relying on teachers' having a broad range of expertise parents supplement children's holistic education by bringing their skills into the classroom, through programs in art, dance, yoga, gardening etc. Parents become directly involved with curriculum and actual teaching.
 The kids get to meet different adults, which creates a very different learning environment.
-Here you can find parents developing their own programs based on what they find is missing in school.
-For instance, another parent and I took an off-the shelve program character education and improved it into a mindfulness based program and we train both the students and other parents in how to develop curriculum.
-We come into the classroom to teach once a month but this is rare, at least in our district this school is the only one where parents are accepted and even invited into the classroom because they have skills that the teachers don't necessarily have.
-It's very much based on parent's skills and what parents would like to do - for example yoga and gardening.
-That dramatically improves the school climate in general.
+For instance, another parent and I took an off-the shelf character education curriculum and revised it to have a focus on mindfulness.
+We come into the classroom to teach once a month and we trained other parents so we could reach every student in every classroom.
+Engaging parents in this way is rare in most schools.
+Engaging parents in this way can dramatically improves the school climate in general.
 It also means that the children have the opportunity to form bonds with more than one adult.
 The kids love it, they are so excited when we come and they really participate in the different activities we engage in.
 For a child who for whatever reason has a hard time connecting with his or her teachers has the opportunity to successfully build relationship to other adult persons.
-This is something that can actually be measured as a school climate component: how many adults do you have relationships with?
-How many role models are there in the children's life?
+This is something that can actually be measured as a school climate component: you can ask students how many adults do you have relationships with?
+How many role models are there in your life?